Monday, October 24, 2011

 As a tradition for Diwali at my mom's place we make gulab jaamun, kajjikayalu or gavvalu (sweet & savory).
 She says this tradition has come from my grand mother to my mom & now to me.I learnt this recipe from my mom while helping her making them.

-This recipe needs a kajjikaya peeta you can check it in Anu's cookbook but you can make them without that too.
-I am giving a step by step instructions for this which can help in making them without peeta.
+This recipe needs a kajjikaya peeta, but I have given a step by step instructions for this which can help in making them without peeta.

 Yields 27 kajjikayalu.